Philippe Maystadt: Personal life and studies

 Philippe Maystadt was born in Verviers (Belgium) in 1948.
 He obtained a PhD in Law at the Catholic University of Louvain and gained a Master of Arts in public administration at Claremont Graduate School, Los Angeles, USA.
 He was a part-time professor at the Law Faculty of the Catholic University of Louvain.
-Maystadt died on 7 December 2017 aged 69 years.
+Maystadt died on 7 December 2017 aged 69.

 Career

-Maystadt started his career as assistant professor at the Catholic University of Louvain in Belgium.
+Maystadt started his career as an assistant professor at the Catholic University of Louvain in Belgium.
 In 1977, he became a Member of the House of Representatives and was appointed Secretary of State for the Walloon Region in 1979.
 Between 1980 and 1988 he was successively Minister for the Civil Service and Scientific Policy, Minister for Budgetary Affairs, Scientific Policy and Planning and Minister for Economic Affairs.
 From 1988 to 1998, he served as Minister of Finance and was awarded, in 1990, the title "Finance Minister of the Year" by Euromoney magazine.
 Philippe Maystadt served twice as Deputy Prime Minister (1986–1988 and 1995–1998).
 Maystadt has chaired meetings of the G-10 Ministers of Finance, the EU Council of Ministers for Economic and Financial Affairs, the Board of Governors of the EBRD and, for an exceptionally long term of five years, the Interim Committee of the International Monetary Fund.
 Maystadt's mandate as President of the EIB was renewed in 2006 for a period of six years.

 His other past and present appointments include: